apiel/zicBox/NOTE.md

 - TODO drum rack (polyphonic?)
 - TODO optimize SynthMetalic (can be postponed to later if not used right now)
 - TODO record drums to play them in drum rack...

+- TODO see if zicOs can also work with rpi3a+

 - TODO synth with multiple swappable engines!!